Ilyatj/Linux-Exercises/README.md

 # Linux Course - Exercises

-This repository contains all my Linux practice tasks through OS Lab course.
+This repository is structured to hold all weekly practice assignments from the OS Lab course.
+Each task includes the necessary scripts and documentation for transparent evaluation.

 ## 📁 Structure
 - `week_01/` → Linux Fundamentals